user profile avatar

 Bold Points

-My life goals are to be a teacher.
+My life goal is to be a teacher.
 I believe that all students have potential and can succeed.
 I interned at elementary schools for my junior and senior years.
-After I graduate from Lone Star College-University Park, I plan on transferring to a different college for my Bachelor's degree.
+After I graduate from Lone Star College-University Park, I plan on transferring to the University of Houston Downtown Northwest for my Bachelor's degree.
+I also volunteer at an animal shelter once a month called Special Pals and at Special Cheers, which is a place where neurodiverse and neurotypical individuals thrive.

 Education